MACDEO By Laws

 The duties of the secretary shall include recording the minutes of all meetings and to provide copies of the meeting minutes within 30 days’ time following a meeting and will maintain an official minute book for the Organization.
 In addition, the secretary will keep track of the area representatives and notify the respective areas when an election is imminent.
 The secretary will also provide assistance to the president of the Organization as needed.

 The treasurer shall keep full and accurate records of all financial transactions and provide a financial report to the membership at each meeting.
-An annual financial report covering the previous fiscal year of October 1st to September 30th will be reported at the annual fall MACD convention to the Organization.
+An annual financial report covering the previous fiscal year of January 1st- December 31st will be reported at the annual fall MACD convention to the Organization.
 The treasurer will prepare an annual PROPOSED budget to be presented at the fall meeting for comments and approval.
-The treasurer will also provide an interim financial report covering the period October 1st to May 30th of the current fiscal year at the annual spring meeting.
-For voting purposes the treasurer will also keep a record of dues paid and will provide the record to the secretary and chairman.
-The financial records will be reviewed by MACD annually.
+The treasurer will also provide an up to date financial report of the current fiscal year at the annual spring meeting.
+For voting purposes, the treasurer will also keep a record of dues paid and will provide the record to the secretary and chairman.
+The financial records will be reviewed by an outside party annually.

 ARTICLE VIII Amendments